DIY investing tips for Millennials: In memory of one of the world’s greatest investors

 - Index investing as an appropriate strategy for individual investors

-As part of this work Bogle, now aged 88 recently delivered some nuggets of wisdom for young people, acknowledging the challenges they face with the economy and the job market; according to a study by the Pew Research Centre, millennials are the only one of the four current generations that doesn’t identify work ethic as a key part of their identity.
+As part of this work Bogle, who died aged 89 in 2019, delivered some nuggets of wisdom for young people, acknowledging the challenges they face with the economy and the job market; according to a study by the Pew Research Centre, millennials are the only one of the four current generations that doesn’t identify work ethic as a key part of their identity.
 Many want to shun corporate life and be in control of their own destiny by starting their own business and seeking financial independence.

 To them Bogle offers the following advice to those considering DIY investing :